kplam624/Mask-Finder/README.md

 #### Why prevention is better than cure when it comes to coronavirus!

 * Step 1 Extract
-*  Extracted coronavirus data from the website : [WordometersLink](https://www.worldometers.info/coronavirus/)
+*  Extracted coronavirus data from the website : [WorldometersLink](https://www.worldometers.info/coronavirus/)
-*  Data Source Credit: Worldmeters.info
+*  Data Source Credit: Worldometers.info

 * Step 2 Transformation
 * Cleaned up the data on jupyetr notebook using pandas and created a final csv.